VozVule/av-pgweb-go/README.md

 - `POST /connect` — open a connection pool using provided JSON credentials.
 - `GET /validate` — ping the active pool to ensure it is still healthy.
 - `POST /close` — close the pool and discard stored credentials.
+- `GET /schemas` — list all non-system schemas in the connected database.

 ### API for metadata + SQL execution